Danny Nee: After Nebraska

 In July 2009, Towson University hired Nee as an assistant coach on Pat Kennedy's staff.

 Merchant Marine

 On October 4, 2010, the United States Merchant Marine Academy named Nee its head men's basketball coach.
 He was suspended for the final 12 games of the 2013-14 season for a locker room temper tantrum and subsequently fired.
 In four years, he managed a record that was one game over .500.

 Back to high school

 In 2015, Nee joined the staff at Gateway High School in Monroeville, Pennsylvania as an assistant coach.
 The same year, he also became head coach of the Basketball Stars of America AAU club.
-He now works as the coach of the South Fayette Freshman Team.
+He coached the South Fayette Boys Freshman basketball team from 2020-2022.

 Head coaching record

 Nebraska was awarded a forfeit victory over Texas Tech during the 1996–97 season.
 Nebraska originally lost that game, 87–74.
 This game is not reflected in the totals below.
 Duquesne was awarded a forfeit victory over St. Bonaventure during the 2002–03 season.
 Duquesne originally lost that game, 86–78.
 This game is not reflected in the totals below.